-MUN biosafety certificate holders are responsible for ensuring that their laboratories are in compliance with all relevant physical containment requirements prior to commencing work with biohazardous materials.
+Laboratories must comply with all physical containment requirements prior to commencing work with biohazardous materials.
+MUN biosafety certificate holders must ensure compliance with ALL physical containment requirements outlined in the applicable standards.
 Inspections will be conducted regularly to ensure that compliance is maintained (see Section 5.1.6).